 Step 8: Hone your marketing skills with TikTok’s resources

 TikTok offers a “Small Business Resource Center” to help Business account users get the most out of the app.
 There, users can access templates to create ad content, join free, expert-led webinars, and read success stories from brands using TikTok to boost their customer reach.

 It’s also where users can find instructions on how to use the TikTok Pixel to track ad performance.
 The Pixel is a bit of code you can embed in your ecommerce storefront or other website to collect data on customers you’ve reached through your TikTok content.

 Back in January, a TikTok user posted a video of their cat going absolutely crazy over a catnip product called “Cat Crack.”
 Within a few days, the video completely blew up.
 The original video now has over 21 MILLION views and over 4 million likes.

 Yes!
 We added this product to the Jungle Scout Product Tracker to track the sales over time.

 As you can see on the screenshot above, the video was posted on January 10, 2021.
 Looking at the Product Tracker, you can see the massive corresponding spike in sales occur over the next few days.

 Two days later, Cat Crack sold a whopping 2,673 units!
-The sales over the next couple of weeks remained higher than normal as the video continued to circulate on TikTok, until eventually leveling out to normal.
+Over the next couple of weeks, sales remained higher than normal as the video continued circulating on TikTok, eventually leveling to normal.

 In this case, it wasn’t even the brand itself that posted the video.
 This is a great example of how UGC can benefit brand awareness and sales.